DavidRiceMontana/Configurations/README.md

 ### Remove Bloatware
 This is a PowershellScript that fully removes unwanted programs.
 Before running, ensure:
 - Powershell is run in administrator mode
 - Powershell is allowed to run unsigned scripts.
-Set with `set-executionpolicy remotesigned`
+Set with `Set-ExecutionPolicy RemoteSigned`

 To run,
 - Navigate to the directory where the script lives